 No region of the world is spared from forced labour.

 Asia and the Pacific is host to more than half of the global total (15.1 million), followed by Europe and Central Asia (4.1 million), Africa (3.8 million), the Americas (3.6 million), and the Arab States (0.9 million).

-COVID-19 pandemic - disruption to income increased vulnerability & greater levels of debt potential for risk to escalate https://flbusiness.network/library-publication/
+COVID-19 pandemic - disruption to income increased vulnerability & greater levels of debt https://flbusiness.network/library-publication/